genesis-worlds/governance/CIPS/cip-1.md

 These calls generally result in a "rough consensus" around what CIPs should be implemented.
 This "rough consensus" rests on the assumptions that CIPs are not contentious enough to cause a network split and that they are technically sound.

 :warning: The CIPs process and AllCoreDevs call were not designed to address contentious non-technical issues, but, due to the lack of other ways to address these, often end up entangled in them.
 This puts the burden on client implementers to try and gauge community sentiment, which hinders the technical coordination function of CIPs and AllCoreDevs calls.
-If you are shepherding an CIP, you can make the process of building community consensus easier by making sure that [the Genesis forum](https://FIXME.org/) thread for your CIP includes or links to as much of the community discussion as possible and that various stakeholders are well-represented.
+If you are shepherding a CIP, you can make the process of building community consensus easier by making sure that [the Genesis forum](https://FIXME.org/) thread for your CIP includes or links to as much of the community discussion as possible and that various stakeholders are well-represented.

 *In short, your role as the champion is to write the CIP using the style and format described below, shepherd the discussions in the appropriate forums, and build community consensus around the idea.*